-Australia has tasted success at the ITU World Para-triathlon Series in Edmonton, Canada, with Paralympic champion Katie Kelly (PTVI B3) and Commonwealth Games nominee Emily Tapp (PTWC H1) leading the way with gold medals.
+Australia has tasted success at the 2017 International Triathlon Union (ITU) World Para-triathlon Series in Edmonton, Canada, with Paralympic champion Katie Kelly (PTVI) and Commonwealth Games nominee Emily Tapp (PTWC) leading the way with gold medals.

 The six-strong Australian contingent finished the day with two gold, one silver and one bronze medal, with Sally Pilbeam (PTS4) taking her second ITU World Series silver of 2017, and Paralympian Kate Doughty (PTS5) coming away with bronze.

-It was a perfect hit-out for the Australians, despite Paralympic legend Gerrard Gosens (PTVI B1) dropping a bike chain on the first hill climb.
+It was a perfect hit-out for the Australians, despite Paralympic legend Gerrard Gosens (PTVI) dropping a bike chain on the first hill climb.

-After running up the hill on foot, Gosens and sighted guide Dmitri Simons recovered well to finish a creditable sixth, while Joshua Kassulke (PTS5) finished seventh in his all-star class.
+After running up the hill on foot, Gosens and sighted guide Dmitri Simons recovered well to finish a creditable sixth, while Josh Kassulke (PTS5) finished seventh in his all-star class.

 “While it was a good effort, it was an equipment failure that cost us third place.
 It was just one of those things when you drop a chain.

 “That can happen.
-You just have to get back on and like true Aussies with the Australian spirit, and get back up and [in the saddle].
+You just have to get back on, and like true Aussies with the Australian spirit, get back up and [in the saddle].

-“Michellie has come over from the USA [she is based in Carlsbad, California] and we’ve had the week together in preparation, and I guess what we really wanted was to put together a good race, and it was great to get that result.
+“Michellie has come over from the USA, and we’ve had the week together in preparation.
+I guess what we really wanted was to put together a good race, and it was great to get that result.

 “We have built a special partnership and I’m very grateful for it.
-We first came together in Yokohama in May 2015 and went on to win the World Championship that year and then on to Rio [2016 Paralympic Games] last year for that amazing gold medal.
+We first came together in Yokohama [Japan for the ITU World Para-triathlon Event] in May 2015 and went on to win the World Championship that year, and then on to Rio [Brazil for the 2016 Paralympic Games] last year for that amazing gold medal.

-“No one knows what it’s like to be in a partnership like ours and I love it, the good and the bad moments.
+“No one knows what it’s like to be in a partnership like ours.
+I love it, the good and the bad moments.

 “It’s been a long road since Rio.
-I’ve had some injuries and made a few changes, linking up with a new coach, Dan Atkins at the Triathlon Australia High Performance Centre on the Gold Coast, but after coming through this race today, we are really focussed on the World Championships in Rotterdam in September.”
+I’ve had some injuries and made a few changes – linking up with a new coach, Dan Atkins, at the Triathlon Australia High Performance Centre – but after coming through this race today, we are really focussed on the World Championships in Rotterdam [Netherlands] in September.”

-Doughty, who placed fifth in Rio to then win gold at the World Series event in Yokohama, Japan in May, was suitably pleased with her bronze behind Paralympic gold and silver medallists, Grace Norman (USA) and Lauren Steadman (GBR).
+Doughty, who placed fifth in Rio to then win gold at the World Series event in Yokohama in May, was suitably pleased with her bronze behind Paralympic gold and silver medallists, Grace Norman (USA) and Lauren Steadman (GBR).

 “I had a lot of strategies to put in place mentally and just really focussed, sticking to my plan,” said Doughty.